openid/fapi/fapi-2_0-security-profile.md

 3. compromising the client

-The attack may be easier if a centralized directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker controlled Authorization Server to an honest Resource Server.
+The attack may be easier if a centralized directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker-controlled Authorization Server to an honest Resource Server.

 The pre-conditions for this attack do not apply to many ecosystems and require a powerful attacker.
 In situations